sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 **TIP 1:** What you need to do:

 1. Create a new index exactly like the one we did in Lab 1 but with an extra field for the OCR text from the images.
-Name suggestion: myOCRtext.
+Name suggestion: myOcrText.
 You can use the same json body field and add the new OCR field in the end.
 1. Create a new indexer exactly like the one we did in Lab 1, but with and extra mapping for the new skill and the new field listed above.
 You can use the same json body field and add the new OCR mapping in the end.

 **TIP 2:** Your new field in the Index must have the [Collection Data Type](https://docs.microsoft.com/en-us/rest/api/searchservice/Supported-data-types?redirectedfrom=MSDN).

 #### Step 5.3 - Validating the index creation

 You can query only the OCR field, to better visualize the results.
-Suppose that your new index field name is myOcrTex.
+Suppose that your new index field name is myOcrText.
 You can query it using:

 ```http
 GET https://[servicename].search.search.windows.net/indexes/rodindex2/docs?search=*&$select=myOcrText&api-version=2017-11-11-Preview